ethandrake73/data1450chatbot/README.md

 This chatbot uses a retrieval augmented generation (RAG) system alongside OpenAI's GPT 3.5 model to accurately query and summarize the proceedings and its conclusions.
 The chatbot also includes a web search tool to allow users to ask more recent questions about what has happened with the ruling since the proceedings concluded.

 We believe that a chatbot that can interact with and query the large docket will be useful under-resourced policy advocates, commission staff, and political science research.
-The chatbot and RAG system is a test case for using a similar system for future state level energy proceedings.
+The chatbot and RAG system is a test case for designing similar systems for future state level energy proceedings.